The Fall of the House of Marvel – the Foundation CrumblesThe Dark Herald

 The second issue, is the real problem.
 Kamala Khan’s uncompelling foundational narrative:

-That is all there is to her backstory.
+Her backstory.
 She wants to be a superhero to gain fame and attention.
-She becomes a superhero and gets fame and attention.
+She becomes a superhero.
+And gets fame and attention.

 The sad part is, that this actually workable if you use it as starting point.
 Kamala Khan gains superpowers and then fame and attention.
 However, this leads to a moral failure that has a severe cost for her family.
 She vows she will never have that kind of failure again and it drives her to become a real, more selfless hero.
 It’s basically Peter Parker’s story but it still works.